How To Choose a Pest Control Company

 Does the company have a valid license and permits to perform pest control?

-While the United States Environmental Protection Agency (EPA) sets the minimum competency standards for pesticide applicators, licensure is taken care of at the state level.
-All pesticide applicators (and those who supervise them) in Tennessee should be licensed by all the necessary state regulatory agencies.
+The United States Environmental Protection Agency (EPA) has set minimum competency standards for pesticide applicators, but licensing is handled at the state level.
+All pesticide applicators and supervisors in Tennessee must be licensed through the proper state regulatory agencies.

 Is the company a member of any professional organizations?

-Pest control companies can also become members of certain professional organizations.
-While not required, membership in organizations like the National Pest Management Association (NPMA) or state-level organizations help show a company's reputability.
-In the NPMA and other organizations, pest control companies have access to education, resources, and a network of other professionals with whom to share best practices.
+Pest control companies can also join various professional organizations.
+Membership in organizations such as the National Pest Management Association (NPMA) or state-level organizations is not mandatory, but helps verify a company's reputability.
+Membership in the NPMA gives companies access to resources, education, and a network of other professionals with whom to discuss methods and practices.

 Professional Experience and Specialties